m0zgen/centos8-to-stream/README.md

-# CentOS 8 to Stream script
+# CentOS 8 to Stream script Converter

 This is a simple script for converting CentOS 8 to CentOS 8 Stream.